RequestNetwork/requestNetwork/packages/docs/docs/guides/1-first-request.md

 ## Request identity and API Key

-Head towards [the Request dashboard](https://dashboard.request.network) and create your account, you will need it to get your API keys and pursue the first steps of Request.
+Head towards [the Request Portal dashboard](https://dashboard.request.network) and create your account, you will need it to get your API keys and pursue the first steps of Request.

 <img alt="Getthing the API key from the Portal" src={useBaseUrl('img/portal-api-key.gif')} />